Motherhood changes everything

-The process of becoming a parent for the first time is an intense, all-encompassing experience, so the obvious question to ask is, whether it is pregnancy, the act of caring for a child, or another factor such as sleep deprivation that tinkers with brain structure?
+Becoming a parent for the first time is an intense, all-encompassing experience, so the obvious question to ask is, whether it is pregnancy, the act of caring for a child, or another factor such as sleep deprivation that tinkers with brain structure.

-The team tested for the effects of parenting versus pregnancy in a rather ingenious way — they scanned the brains of first-time fathers before and after their wife’s pregnancies.
-They found no changes in the structure of the men’s brains after they took on dad-duties, which strongly suggested any changes in the women were related to the biological changes of pregnancy rather than the process of parenting.
+The team tested for the effects of parenting versus pregnancy rather ingeniously — they scanned the brains of first-time fathers before and after their wife’s pregnancies.
+They found no changes in the structure of the men’s brains after they took on dad duties, which strongly suggested any changes in the women were related to the biological changes of pregnancy rather than the process of parenting.

 Maternal behaviours and mammalian brains

 Female rodents don’t read books to find out what to expect when they’re expecting.